How Can We Help You?

 Justin Change, Principal of Colony Capital, predicts that tens of billions, potentially even hundreds of billions, of dollars are poised to pour into the single-family rental business over the next 5 to 10 years.
 By investing money in rentals, investors can seek quick returns with low risks.
 Unlike a mortgaged house, which can be foreclosed on, rentals provide stability with new renters ready to move in when old renters move away.

 Investors who lost money in real estate or are currently see their investments becoming stagnant can find relief in the rising of rental property numbers.
 Overall, America has seen a 17.5% increase in renting from 2005 to 2010.
 Yet individual cities have seen even more dramatic numbers.
 Chicago has seen a 40% increase in renting while Denver has seen 22% and Houston 31%.
 A vast migration is occurring from mortgaged homes to rented properties.
 Rentals offer a low-commitment option for renters yet offer a secure investment for continual income without the worry of foreclosures.
-Even in the worst cases, eviction of tenants, other renters quickly move in to continue the steady flow of income.
+Even in the worst cases, eviction of residents, other renters quickly move in to continue the steady flow of income.

 Rental properties also offer investors income for an indefinite period of time.
 While a mortgage will be paid off, apartments will see many families and individuals come and go.
 The statistics back up the fact that rentals are taking the place of the traditional American home.
 National rent prices have gone up by 2.5% as demand increases.
 Between 2010 and 2015, an estimated 3 million homeowners will become renters due to the housing bubble collapse, the need to move in search of work, and the desire to seek out cheaper and safer living arrangements.